JonPSmith/AuthPermissions.AspNetCore/docs/concepts/JWTRefresh.md

 # Explaining AuthP's JWT Token security feature

-ASP.NET Core supports JWT Tokens for authentication (see [this Microsoft docs](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/)).
-JWT Tokens work well with ASP.NET Core WebAPI systems and Microservices.
+ASP.NET Core supports JSON Web Token (JWT) Bearer Token (shortened to 'JWT Token') for authentication (see [this Microsoft docs](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/)).
+JWT Tokens works well with ASP.NET Core WebAPI systems and Microservices.
 But JWT Tokens have a couple of security concerns:

 1. JWT Tokens, by default, live for a long time otherwise the user would need to log in again.
 This means if a hacker gets a copy of your JWT Token then they can access the application as if they are you.
 2. Any data in the JWT Token are, by default, not encrypted.